nartc/nx-twitter-api-stream/README.md

 As you can see here, `app.service.ts` takes up the most time because of all the RxJS magic with Twitter API Stream endpoint.
 Unsubscription logic is handled in `app.service.ts` as well.

+## Local Development

+- Clone the project
+- Supply Environment Variables to `.env` based on `.env.example`
+- Run `npm run start api` to start the backend
+- Run `npm run start` to start the frontend on port 4200

 ## License

 Feel free to use my code on your project.
 It would be great if you put a reference to this repository.